September 13, 2020 Sri Lanka Agriculture, Education and Health, ICT/Financial Inclusion

 BPP Sri Lanka Call for Partnerships

-Are you an inclusive business?
-Do you have a commercial idea that could make a lasting social and environmental impact?
-Through the Business Partnerships Platform, the Australian Government is calling for inclusive business partnerships to help support COVID-19 recovery in Sri Lanka.
+Through the Business Partnerships Platform, the Australian Government called for inclusive business partnerships to help support COVID-19 recovery in Sri Lanka.

 The COVID-19 global health pandemic has resulted in widespread impact for countries and economies across the Indo-Pacific.
 People are losing their livelihoods and businesses have been disrupted.